 Protect your finish + gemstones

-When you first get your new piece of gold jewellery from ATTIC, it’s going to be beautiful and sparkly, and have a perfect surface finish.
+When you first get your new piece of gold jewellery, it’s going to be beautiful and sparkly, and have a perfect surface finish.

-Over time, the shiny polish or matte finish on your jewellery will become burnished and even out to a beautiful, worn surface that falls somewhere between matte and high polished.
-This change is expected and completely normal, but there are some things to do to protect the finish on your jewellery and bring your gemstones back to life when they aren’t shining as bright.
+Over time, the shiny polish or matte finish on your jewellery will become burnished and even out into a beautiful, worn surface that falls somewhere between matte and high polished.
+This change is expected and completely normal, but there are some things to do to protect the finish on your jewellery and make it last longer.